ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 * ``latest`` which maps to the most up to date development version of your software
 * ``stable`` which maps to the latest tagged release of your software

-These are version aliases that are meant to maintain stable URL's for your users who want to use the most up to date committed or released software, respectively.
+These are version aliases that help maintain stable URLs for the most up-to-date commits or for the most stable released version of your software.

 We built Read the Docs to be "set it and forget it".
 Once you set your project up and activate the versions you want hosted,